JesterNoFool/SpectralPainting/README.md

 # SpectralPainting
-Files and instructions related to creating spectrogram "spectral paintings" using open-source tools.
+This page is dedicated to providing files and instructions related to creating spectrogram "spectral paintings" using open-source tools.
+It will accompany a Youtube video (link TBD) that will walk the user through the theory behind how "spectral painting" works.
+This will provide similar functionality as [gr-paint](https://github.com/drmpeg/gr-paint), but only uses common blocks in Gnu Radio Companion.

 ![Spectrogram painting of Renoir's "Le Pont-Neuf", painted originally in 1872.](https://github.com/JesterNoFool/SpectralPainting/blob/main/Renoir-Le-Pont-Neuf-spectrogram-16384pt-Nuttall-window.png)